Less traveled trails in Krka National Park, part 1

 6. Bilušića buk trail, Length: 300 meters

 Family and kid-friendly, single track, descending at the beginning, quiet

 Bilušića waterfall is the first, out of seven, on the Krka river, located at the furthest north part of the park.

 The trail is just a short walk from the end of the gravel road where we park.
-It leads through lush vegetation, by fenced gardens of the locals, and a watermill, before it gets in front of the waterfall that has a huge mass of water rushing toward.
+It leads through lush vegetation, by fenced gardens of the locals, and a watermill, before it gets in front of the waterfall that has a huge mass of water rushing toward it.
 The tinny droplets spread all over the area, providing freshness in the summer heat.
 The surrounding rocks are dead travertines, showing the faces of imaginary river creatures.
 For a geology geek like I am, looking at the 125,000 years old rocks gives me an adrenaline rush.
 Trail description here